 What exactly does your web designer need from you?

-When you hire a designer to create a website for your creative business, the most obvious benefit you get is not having to worry about figuring out all of the tech on your own.
+When you hire a designer to create a website for you, the most obvious benefit you get is not having to worry about figuring out all of the tech on your own.
+Ya-hoo!!

-This gives you the time you need to actually work on growing your business, focusing on your zone of genius instead of being frustrated and overwhelmed with your website.
+This gives you the time you need to actually work on growing your business, focusing in your zone of genius instead of being frustrated and overwhelmed with your website.